-The City of La Palma has enacted a comprehensive Seven-Year Residential Street Rehabilitation Program
+In 2014, the City of La Palma completed a comprehensive Seven-Year Residential Street Rehabilitation Program

 The City of La Palma understands that conducting pavement rehabilitation may cause inconveniences to the public.
 However, in order to adequately maintain the City’s streets, these repair activities must be conducted periodically in order to maximize the use of public funds.
 We appreciate your assistance in ensuring that your road surface is of the highest quality.